 Applications are now open for the Ukrainian students taught programme scholarships.

-Funded by Loughborough University, the scholarships are designed to support Ukrainian nationals who currently reside full-time in Ukraine or would normally reside there and have been displaced in 2022.
+Funded by Loughborough University, the scholarships are designed to support Ukrainian nationals who currently reside full-time in Ukraine or would normally reside there and have been displaced in 2022 or expect to be displaced in 2023.

-The scholarship will cover tuition fees for the chosen full-time programme of study at master's level.
+The scholarship will cover tuition fees for the chosen full-time programme of study at postgraduate taught level.
 Successful applicants will be required to cover their own living costs for the duration of their study.

 You may apply for a scholarship if you meet the following criteria :

-- Currently living and studying in Ukraine, or have recently been living and studying in Ukraine and are now displaced
+- Currently living and studying in Ukraine, or have recently been living and studying in Ukraine prior to January 2022 and are now displaced

-- Hold a conditional or unconditional offer to study either a postgraduate degree at Loughborough
+- Hold a conditional or unconditional offer to study a postgraduate degree at Loughborough University (Loughborough or London campus)

 How to apply